Is it the case that all Woodcote Green CQS (Conveyancing Quality Scheme) solicitors are on the UBS conveyancing panel?

 - Bank of Ireland has instructed the Land Registry to do so

 I have decided to exercise my right to buy my property in Woodcote Green off the council.
-I have a mortgage agreed with RBS.
+I have a mortgage agreed with Lloyds.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
-In any event, if you are getting a mortgage with RBS, you will need to appoint a solicitor on the RBS conveyancing panel.
+In any event, if you are getting a mortgage with Lloyds, you will need to appoint a solicitor on the Lloyds conveyancing panel.